If you’ve tried to cook up a top-round steak and it turned out dry and tough, you’re not the only one.

 Season Your Top Round Steak Before Cooking

-Top round steaks are pretty large cuts of meat and require a significant seasoning.
+Top-round steaks are pretty large cuts of meat and require significant seasoning.
 It is recommended that you marinate your top round well for 6-8 hours or overnight.

 You can marinate it with a citric ingredient such as lemon juice or vinegar, which will help to tenderize it because the marinade absorbs into the flesh .